Make Your Next Trip Extraordinary

 Airport Intel

 Ignore the hawkers inside the Dubai airport offering you a taxi ride.
-Head to the taxi line outside; the cream-colored cars here are safe and inexpensive (though do have cash on hand, as they don’t all take credit cards).
+Head to the taxi line outside; the cream-colored cars here are safe and inexpensive.
+Most take credit cards, though it’s worth checking up front with the driver.
 The black “VIP” taxis cost twice as much, and the pink-topped taxis—driven by women—are an option for female passengers.

 All of Justin’s travelers are greeted at the gate and expedited through customs and immigration; what’s normally an hour-long process takes just 15 to 20 minutes.